Respiratory Syncytial Virus

 Some public health units may offer the RSV vaccine.
 Contact your local public health unit for information on immunization in your community.

-Please note, regardless of your age or eligibility, the ministry does not reimburse people for any vaccines or vaccines purchased from the pharmacy.
+Please note, regardless of your age or eligibility, the ministry does not reimburse people for any publicly funded vaccines or vaccines purchased from the pharmacy.

 Older adults who do not qualify for a free RSV vaccine

-During the RSV season, if you are aged 60 years and older and don’t qualify for the free RSV vaccine, you can still purchase the vaccine with a prescription from your family doctor or other primary care provider.
+During the RSV season, if you are between 60 to 74 years of age and don’t qualify for the publicly funded RSV vaccine, you may be able to purchase the vaccine with a prescription from your family doctor or other primary care provider.

 Once you get a prescription, you would then buy the vaccine at your pharmacy and either get the shot there (if the pharmacy administers the vaccine) or take it back to your doctor or other primary care provider to get the shot.